 Forecasting cash will allow segregation of operational and non-operational cash into time buckets as well as deliver the needed accuracy to allocate cash to longer duration investment strategies.
 This will help preserve previously realized investment returns or help to find an alternative for cash balances that are no longer wanted by your bank!

 Certainty in projected cash balances drives the CFO’s ability to anticipate and prepare for corporate actions and strategic investments.
 For example, without confidence in cash forecasts, the CFO and treasurer are not relied upon to contribute to key M&A decisions such as providing guidance on the components of cash, debt and equity to calculate a total acquisition cost.

 When cash is held globally, share buybacks or dividend hikes are a challenge.
 Often CFOs find it cheaper to borrow cash domestically than repatriate funds – yet this analysis requires certainty into projected cash balances.
-Confidence in the forecast is critical to optimise business value; CFOs need an effective cash forecast in order to make commitments on how to reinvest cash to meet organic growth targets.
+Confidence in cash forecasts is critical to optimize business value; CFOs need an effective cash forecast in order to make commitments on how to reinvest cash to meet organic growth targets.
 Lack of confidence will lead to unnecessary borrowing or equity financing.

-In summary, the value of forecasting is driven by what your organisation can do with additional cash.
-The value of cash can be measured by investing longer with higher returns on cash, repaying debt, earning yield from early supplier payments, or investing in new organisational projects.
+In summary, the value of forecasting is driven by what your organization can do with additional cash.
+The value of cash can be measured by investing longer with higher returns on cash, repaying debt, earning yield from early supplier payments, or investing in new organizational projects.
 Perfecting the cash forecast means freeing up cash from working capital and directing towards these higher value uses.